JoshuaEstes/pms/.github/ISSUE_TEMPLATE/2_feature.md

 ---
 name: 🚀 Feature Request
-about: RFC, Ideas for Improvements, New Feature Requests
+about: RFCs, Ideas for Improvements, New Features, Plugin Requests

 ---